Tsatsi/tsatsi.github.io/_posts/2016-09-11-setting-up-gitlab-ci-pipeline.md

 overlay: orange
 ---
 So I recently had to set setup up a gitlab CI pipeline for a small React JS project I’m currently working on.
-In this post I will go over the steps I took in setting it up .
+In this post I will go through the steps I took in setting it up .
 {: .lead}
 <!–-break-–>

 ## Install Gitlab
 The first thing to do is to setup gitlab.
 I installed git lab using digital ocean’s [one click][one-click] install and deploy.
 It is fairly straight forward and only requires following the setup wizard steps.
 Another alternative is to use an instance hosted on [gitlab.com][gitlab] which has free options.

 ## Create Repo
 Once gitlab was  up and running I created a React JS repo using [Create React App][create-react-app].
 Create React App is a tool that let’s you start building your React JS app fast without having to worry much about the configurations.

 To start using it, we first need to install it globally: